-8.3.8.5 Programmable Digital Biquad Filters
+8.3.7.5 Programmable Digital Biguad Filters

-The device supports up to 12 programmable digital biquad filters.
+The PCM6xx0-Q1 supports up to 12 programmable digital biquad filters, out of that only up to six biquad filters are used for the PCM6020-Q1.
 These highly efficient filters achieve the desired frequence response.
 In digital signal processing, a digital biquad filter is a second-order, recursive linear filter with two poles and two zeros.
 Equation 2 gives the transfer function of each biquad filter: